laravel/docs/verification.md

 Many web applications require users to verify their email addresses before using the application.
 Rather than forcing you to re-implement this on each application, Laravel provides convenient methods for sending and verifying email verification requests.

+#### Getting Started Fast

+Want to get started fast?
+Install [Laravel Jetstream](https://jetstream.laravel.com) in a fresh Laravel application.
+After migrating your database, navigate your browser to `/register` or any other URL that is assigned to your application.
+Jetstream will take care of scaffolding your entire authentication system, including email verification support!

 <a name="model-preparation"></a>
 ## Model Preparation